LYnnProspery/lynnprospery.github.com/README.md

-# lynnprospery.github.com
-This is the personal website
+This is the personal website of LynnProsper.